BGnoinski/gnoinski.ca/ben/build_site/content/makefile_vs_python_pt2.md

 def main():
     dev()
 ```
 * <span style="color:#054300"> Well no wonder my container randomly died after being away for a while, I've got a sleep 1d there.
-This should really be replace with supervisor to monitor the develop_server process. </span>
+This should really be setup with supervisor to monitor the develop_server process. </span>

 `pyhon3 newmake.py`